Ah My Buddha

 Ah My Buddha, known in Japan as Amaenaide yo!! (あまえないでよっ!!), is a Japanese manga series written and illustrated by Toshinori Sogabe that was serialized in Comic Gum magazine from March 25, 2004 to February 24, 2007.
 An anime adaptation aired on TV Tokyo's anime satellite channel, AT-X between July and September 2005.
 A second "season" of the manga, named: Amaenaideyo!!
 MS! was serialized from July 25, 2007 to August 22, 2009.

 A second season of the anime, Amaenaide yo!!
 Katsu!! (あまえないでよっ!! 喝!!), aired between January and March 2006 and introduces a new antagonist, the fifteen-year-old girl Kazuki Kazusano, who is actually very affectionate to Ikkou, unlike the other girls.
 The second season is also more serious and dramatic than the last one, and focuses more on Hinata's unstable powers, Haruka's childhood years and Kazuki's tricks to get her hand on Ikkou's powers.

 The show was broadcast in Japan with an R-15 rating, which is the Japanese equivalent of a "Restricted" rating.
 Media Blasters licensed and released both seasons of the anime in North America under the title Ah My Buddha (a title parody of the popular anime/manga Ah!
 My Goddess), first as six single bilingual DVD volumes throughout 2009, and then as a six-DVD collection in April 2010.
-Right Stuf Inc. has since rescued the series for a complete collection release under their Lucky Penny label in 2014.
+Right Stuf Inc. has since rescued the series for a complete collection release under their Nozomi Entertainment label in 2014.